tus/tus-js-client/README.md

 * `resume = true`: a boolean indicating whether the client should attempt to resume the upload if the upload has been started in the past.
 This includes storing the file's fingerprint.
 Use `false` to force an entire reupload.
-* `onProgress = null`: a function will be be called each time progress information is available.
+* `onProgress = null`: a function that will be called each time progress information is available.
 The arguments will be `bytesUploaded` and `bytesTotal`.
+* `onChunkComplete = null`: a function that will be called each time a chunk has been successfully uploaded.
+The arguments will be `chunkSize`, `bytesAccepted`, `bytesTotal`.
 * `onSuccess = null`: a function called when the upload finished successfully.
 * `onError = null`: a function called once an error appears.
 The arguments will be an Error instance.